ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 - Easier to archive and index
 - Faster initial load times

-## Defining the baseline experience
+## Defining the core functionality

-If progressive enhancement is the process of defining a baseline experience and building up from there, how do we define that initial baseline?
+If progressive enhancement is the process of defining a core functionality and building up from there, how do we define that initial baseline?
 The goal is to consider what the bare minimum is that a user requires to be able to user our application.
 Once we have defined this, we can layer on additional style and functionality.
 For some applications this may be a completely JavaScript free version of the experience, while for others it may be a less fully featured version, and still others it may be providing some server rendered content on the initial page load only.

 The key is to not think of progressive enhancement not as an either/or option, but instead as a range, determining what is the best decision for users.

 ![GRAPHIC OF PROGRESSIVE ENHANCEMENT GRADIENT](IMG LINK)

-I'd encourage you to take a few minutes and consider what the baseline experience might look like for a few different types of websites and applications.
+I'd encourage you to take a few minutes and consider what the core functionality might look like for a few different types of websites and applications.
 Identify the primary goal of the site and determine the minimum amount of technology needed to implement it.
 To take it a step further, write some markup or psuedo code explaining how you might implement those baseline features.

 - News website
 - Social network (write text posts and read the feed of friends)